UMD-INST377/Group-Project-Base/README.md

 # Developer Manual

 ## How to install the application and all dependencies
+-npm install
+-npm start

 ## How to run the application on a server
+-application should run on localhost or you can access the deployed project via heroku

 ## How to run tests written for the software

 ## Server Application APIs (all GET, POST, PUT, etc endpoints, and what they each do)

 ## Known Bugs and Future Development
+-Future Development: Clean styling
+-Using Bulma for css
+-Using ES6 for JS
+-Deployed using Heroku

 ### Bugs:
+- Header spacing is slightly off

 ### Future Development: